On the Brands

 Woolen tweed fabrics for our headwear are woven to order if a number of shops located in Donegal, in the north of Ireland.
 They are made only from the local sheep wool of the highest quality.
 Before spinning, the wool is not completely defatted, so it preserves its water-resistant qualities, and holds warmth better.

 All colors the yarn is dyed are taken from picturesque, fabulous and yet austere landscapes of Ireland.
 Our caps and hats are manufactured at a small factory of Hanna Hats in the same county of Donegal.
-The Hanna Hats company was established in 1924 by John Hanna, the father of the present factory head John Hanna, and initially the company made suit to order.
+The Hanna Hats company was established in 1924 by David Hanna, the grandfather of the present factory head Eleanor Hanna, and initially the company made suit to order.
 However, after several decades of successful operation, the demand started decreasing.
 The manufacture of the first hat under the Hanna Hats label too four hours and a half.

 Thanks to the rich experience in making clothes to order, the foundation for the tradition of Hanna Hats headgear was laid.
 To this day, the team attaches a great importance to trying to make every article preserve the warmth of those skillful hands that took part in its creation.